 Ceres Policy Research has provided p0licy-related research for the fields of education and juvenile justice reform since 2002.
 Our current areas of focus are multi-system data analysis, survey research, and program evaluation--either single programs or multi-site programs and initiatives.
 We describe our work in more detail below.

 Multi-System Data analysis

 Ceres has developed projects to compile data from multiple systems.
 This allows us to track youth from school through the child welfare system, behavioral health agencies, and into the justice system, to identify risk factors that lead to exclusionary school discipline and justice involvement, and to develop solutions to system disparities.

 2018 Reclaiming Futures, Study of Behavioral Health as a Driver of Racial and Ethnic Disparities in the Justice System.
-Ceres will be partnering with Reclaiming Futures to compile behavioral health and youth justice data in jurisdictions around the country to understand how substance use and mental health services contribute to racial and ethnic disparities in the justice system.
+Ceres is partnering with Reclaiming Futures to compile behavioral health and youth justice data in jurisdictions around the country to understand how substance use and mental health services contribute to racial and ethnic disparities in the justice system.

 2017 Analysis of Data from Charlotte-Mecklenberg, North Carolina.
 Ceres is analyzing child welfare, school discipline, and justice data to identify how wraparound services might improve school outcomes for youth.